memflow/memflow-pcileech/README.md

 The `real_base` parameter is optional.
 If it is not set there will be no re-mapping.

+## Troubleshooting

+Q: The plugin is not detected/found by memflow

+A: Make sure to compile the plugin with the correct flags.
+More information can be found in the (usage)[#using-the-library-in-a-rust-project] section.

 ## License

 Licensed under GPL-3.0 License, see [LICENSE](LICENSE).